johangithub/AFMAN11-217v1/chp15.md

 15.1.5.1.
 NOTE: For procedures designed in accordance with host nation or PANS-OPS criteria, the original foreign procedures may have been modified or edited as a result of the DoD TERPS review, which is conducted before these procedures are published in DoD FLIP.

-15.2.
-Definitions.
+#### 15.2.{#15_2} Definitions.

 Here are a few ICAO definitions that differ from those commonly used in the United States.

 15.2.1.
 PANS-OPS.
 PANS-OPS is a two-part document.
-The first volume is for pilots, and is similar to the FAA‘s AIM.
+The first volume is for pilots, and is similar to the FAA's AIM.
 The second volume contains the ICAO "TERPS."
 The document is intended for the use of the international civilian aviation community, not the military.
 There have been a number of editions of PANS-OPS published since the creation of the ICAO, each with significant changes in the details of instrument approach procedure design.
 This means that you may find approaches in different parts of the world that have been designed with entirely different rules.

 15.2.2.
 Aircraft Categories.
 Aircraft approach categories play a much bigger role in the design of ICAO instrument procedures than they do in the U. S. In addition to affecting final approach minimums, PANS-OPS references maximum speeds by category for such operations as holding, departures, and the intermediate segments of instrument approaches.
 To make matters even more confusing, these additional "category" restrictions specify speeds that are completely different from the familiar approach speeds on final.
 The appropriate PANS-OPS "category" speeds appear in tables later in this chapter.

 15.2.3.
 Track.
-The projection on the earth‘s surface of the path of an aircraft, the direction of which path at any point is usually expressed in degrees from North, specifying true or magnetic.
+The projection on the earth's surface of the path of an aircraft, the direction of which path at any point is usually expressed in degrees from North, specifying true or magnetic.
 This means you must apply any known winds/drift to maintain the ground path.
 Obstacle clearance in ICAO procedures is provided under the assumption that pilots will maintain the depicted track.

 15.2.4.
 Bank Angle.
 Procedures are based on average achieved bank angle of 25 degrees, or the bank angle giving a rate of turn of 3 degrees per second, whichever is less.

 15.2.5.
 Established on Course.
 Established on course is defined as being within half fullscale deflection for an ILS or VOR/DME and within ± 5° of the required bearing for an NDB.
 Do not consider yourself “established on course” until you are within these limits.
 ICAO obstacle clearance surfaces assume that the pilot does not normally deviate from the centerline more than one-half scale deflection after being established on track.
 Despite the fact that there is a range of "acceptable" variation, make every attempt to fly the aircraft on the course centerline and on the glide path.
 Allowing a more than half-scale deflection (or a more than half-scale fly-up deflection on glideslope) combined with other system tolerances could place the aircraft near the edge or at the bottom of the protected airspace where loss of protection from obstacles can occur.

-15.3.
-Departure Procedures.
+#### 15.3.{#15_3} Departure Procedures.

 15.3.1.
 Screen Heights.
 It may be difficult or impossible to accurately determine screen height used for a particular departure procedure.
 For PANS-OPS, the origin of the OIS begins at 16 ft (5 m) above the DER.
 See Chapter 7 for guidelines to determine screen height.